LivePersonInc/knowledge-center-archive/_release/May 2021/week-of-may-10th.md

 {: .important}
 The timing and scope of these features or functionalities remain at the sole discretion of LivePerson and are subject to change.

-## User management module separation
-###  Type: New functionality [LE UI 13.0]

-This is a technical change that will not impact customers.
-The user management module in LE UI was decoupled and separated from the main fe-framework project and now has a separate release and deployment lifecycle.
-The translation files were also decoupled from the Languino project and are now contained within the separated users module - changes in translation files will require a new release of User management module.

-#### How to enable:
-Running LEUI locally now requires a slightly different configuration, please contact your account team for more information

-## Old Agent Workspace module separation
-### Enhancement[LE UI 13.0]

-This is a technical change that will not impact customers.
-The Old Agent WS module in LE UI was decoupled and separated from the main fe-framework project and now has a separate release and deployment lifecycle.
-The module translation files were also decoupled from the Languino project and are now contained within the separated Old Agent WS module - changes in translation files within the module will require a new release of Old Agent WS module.

-#### How to enable:
-Running LEUI locally now requires a slightly different configuration, please contact your account team for more information

 ## Intent Panel [Performance Optimizer v1.3]
 ### Type: New functionality